PETROLIA INSTALLS NEW DOCK AND KAYAK/CANOE LAUNCH IN BRIDGEVIEW PARK

 “Events like this don’t happen without a very long list of volunteers.”
 Said Acting Mayor Joel Field, who added that “…Petrolia is rich because of the commitment and selflessness of our volunteers.
 We are so blessed to have so many passionate people in our community who participate and make the community signature events a huge success!”

 In partnership with Waste Management of Canada and the Town of Petrolia

-Waste Management and the Town of Petrolia are inviting businesses, organizations, and institutions to apply for this funding opportunity.
+Waste Management and the Town of Petrolia are pleased with the number of businesses, organizations, and institutions that applied for this funding opportunity in the 2022 intake.
 The program is designed to support initiatives that highlight the following sustainability goals: